‘General Hospital’ Fans Weigh In On Whether There Should Be A Nina Recast

 With the unexpected announcement last week that Michelle Stafford was exiting General Hospital also comes questions on what will happen next.
-Her character of Nina Reeves is left wide open as to what the writers will do with her current story line.
+Her character of Nina Reeves is left wide open as to what the writers will do with her current storyline.
 Now fans are taking to social media to weigh in on what should happen and if they would like to see a recast coming in to replace the actress.

-General Hospital spoilers from Soap Central indicates that the other half of Nina’s necklace is expected to show up sometime down the road.
+General Hospital spoilers from Soap Central indicate that the other half of Nina’s necklace is expected to show up sometime down the road.
 That means that the story line of Nina’s real daughter coming to light is at hand.
 However, that may just be put on hold for now, unless that should happen before the actress makes her exit.
-Or it could mean that there will be a recast coming up so that the story will continue on.
+On the other hand, it could mean that there will be a recast coming up so that the story will push forward.

 Nina believes that Sasha is her real daughter, but that may all change very soon.
 The lie that Sasha and Valentin hold will eventually blow up in their faces.
 Fans are totally convinced that Willow Tait will turn out to be Nina’s daughter.
 That necklace could be in her possession.
 Everyone has expected that to turn up soon, but the writers may just go a different route.